-For four years, Correctional Officer Jose “Joe” Kates donned his uniform and worked to further the department’s goals of enhancing public safety while supporting rehabilitation and community reintegration.
+For four years, Correctional Officer Jose “Joe” Kates donned his uniform and worked to fulfill CDCR’s mission to enhance public safety through rehabilitation and reentry.

 Officer Kates passed away July 11, 2020, according to North Kern State Prison officials.